Runic-Studios/Deploy/README.md

 ### Configure Secrets
 - Using the `kubeseal` client, re-generate the public certificate for your cluster by running `secret/gen-pub.sh`
-  - You should copy and commit this file to the one that exists in the Realm-Deployment argocd repo
 - Run the secret generation scripts:
   - Jenkins registry credentials:
     - Rename `jenkins/dockerconfig.json.template` to `jenkins/dockerconfig.json` and fill in credentials for this.